 Fashion No Filter

-Fashion journalists and influencers Camille Charrière and Monica Ainley give you an insider look at how the fashion industry operates in their hugely popular podcast, Fashion No Filter.
-Covering all things stylish, from runway reports to unpicking what makes a modern muse, the pair’s most recent episode was recorded from their separate homes during lockdown, and involved an interactive quarantine Q&A with listeners to answer their sartorial ponderings.
-One other standout episode?
-Their insightful chat with the “Fellini of Fashion”, Alexandre de Betak, on the future of fashion shows.
+Fashion influencer Camille Charrière and journalist Monica Ainley give you an insider look at how the fashion industry operates in their hugely popular podcast, Fashion No Filter.
+Covering all things stylish, from runway reports to unpicking what makes a modern muse, the duo offer behind-the-scenes glimpses whilst still being an accessible listen.
+Insightful and intimate café-style chats abound – including one with the “Fellini of Fashion”, Alexandre de Betak, on the future of fashion shows.

 Dressed: The History of Fashion

-In times like these, it’s more important than ever to focus on the things that unite us.
-For this podcast, that common factor is that every day, 7 billion people in the world get up and get dressed.
-Examining the rich and complex social and cultural histories behind the clothes we wear, this podcast offers a light-hearted way to look at the hidden depths behind the objects in our wardrobe, which we so often take for granted – whether that’s the origins of cat-eye sunglasses or the history of fishnets.
+These days, it’s more important than ever to focus on the things that unite us.
+For this fashion podcast, that common factor is that every day, seven billion people in the world get up and get dressed.
+Examining the rich and complex social and cultural histories behind the clothes we wear, this series offers a light-hearted way to look at the hidden depths behind the objects in our wardrobe, which we so often take for granted – whether that’s the origins of cat-eye sunglasses or the history of fishnets.
 But there’s also an exploration of fashion history now – the newsworthy developments in the industry you need to know.